ShivshankarMS/epoch/README.md

 1. Please clone this git repo - [https://github.com/ShivshankarMS/epoch.git](https://github.com/ShivshankarMS/epoch.git)
 2. Run _npm install_
 3. Run _npm start_
-4. Another terminal Window, run this command - _node src/server/index.js_ or _nodemon src/server/index.js_
+4. In Another terminal Window, run this command - _node src/server/index.js_ or _nodemon src/server/index.js_
 5. You will see your awesome application on your browser - _http://localhost:3000/_
-6. Verify 403 errors, copy and paste this into the browser address bar -  *http://localhost:3001/time & http://localhost:3001/metrics*
+6. To Verify 403 errors, copy and paste this into the browser address bar -  *http://localhost:3001/time & http://localhost:3001/metrics*

 # Getting Started with Create React App